hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 #### Feature Generaion with Domain Knowledge
 * Especially in stock market (such as those index), healthcare area, etc.
 #### Automated Feature Generation
-* ⛔️ Don't over use auto generation libraries
+* ⛔️ Don't overuse auto generation libraries
 * Most of these methods need groupby or a series of data, instead of calculating on rolling windows for you
   * The issue of not calculate features with rolling window is, lookahead might appear in the forecasting problem
   * In some cases, calculating features with the whole time series is fine, such as clustering multiple time series using features